 About River Ganges

-The 2510 km long Ganges or River Ganga is the holy river of Hindus, which is worshipped as a Goddess.
-This is the second largest river in the subcontinent of India, emerging from the Himalayan state of Uttarakhand in India.
-In its long course, the Ganges passes through major cities like Allahabad, Pataliputra, Kara, Kannauj, Baharampur, Murshidabad and Kolkata.
+The 2510 km/1569 miles long Ganges or River Ganga is the holy river of Hindus worshiped as a Goddess.
+She emerges from the Himalayan state of Uttarakhand in India and passes through major cities like Allahabad, Pataliputra, Kara, Kannauj, Baharampur, Murshidabad and Kolkata.
+Besides the mesmerizing village life, there is some fishing and some wildlife, including dolphins, hawks and a variety of birds.
+In March 2017, the Ganges was granted the same legal rights as human beings.

 The Legend of Ganges